-An open ended equity scheme investing in Small Cap Companies.
+An open ended equity scheme investing across Large Cap, Mid Cap and Small Cap Companies.

-Investment Objective: The primary investment objective of the scheme is to seek to generate capital appreciation & provide long-term growth opportunities by investing in a portfolio of Small Cap companies.
-There is no assurance that the investment objective of the Scheme will be realized.
+Investment Objective: The primary investment objective of the scheme is to seek to generate consistent returns by investing in a portfolio primarily constituting of equity & equity related instruments of Large Cap, Mid Cap and Small Cap companies.
+The AMC will have the discretion to completely or partially invest in any of the type of securities stated above with a view to maximize the returns or on defensive considerations.
+However, there can be no assurance that the investment objective of the Scheme will be realized, as actual market movements may be at variance with anticipated trends.